Little Flower Mission

-Little Flower Mission operated from 1938 to 1942 and it was a mission to Eastern Arrernte people who were living in and around the township of Alice Springs.
+Little Flower Mission operated from 1938 to 1942.
+It was a mission to Eastern Arrernte people who were living in and around the township of Alice Springs.
 The mission was established by Catholic missionaries, part of the Missionaries of the Sacred Heart order.

 Establishment

-Dr. Charles Duguid, a Presbertyrian social reformer and Aboriginal rights activist, inspired the creation of the mission after sharing his condemnation of conditions for Aboriginal people in Alice Springs.
+Dr. Charles Duguid, a Presbyterian social reformer and Aboriginal rights activist, inspired the creation of the mission after sharing his condemnation of conditions for Aboriginal people in Alice Springs.
 Responding to Duguid's call the mission was established in 1935 by Catholic priest Father Patrick Moloney and the lay missionary Francis McGarry.

 Father Moloney, who had previous experience establishing missions (Palm Island in 1931 and Menindee in 1933) originally planned for the mission to seek Aboriginal people who had little contact with Europeans but, after 2 unsuccessful expeditions into the desert, he decided that Eastern Arrernte fringe-dwellers in Alice Springs, would be the most amenable to the mission and also some of the most in need.
 At this time McGarry wrote home to his family that many of the Eastern Arrernte people that he met were "in such a deplorable condition" and that there was "practically no food".
 This lack of food, caused by the devastating impacts of colonisation, was a major factor that attracted so many Arrernte people to the many missions that were established in Alice Springs.
 Wenten Rubuntja, who would go on to become a famous Aboriginal artist, recalled that "all the priests would feed people" and that "all those churches were all right - they were all holy".

-The mission was established 1 October 1935, on the feast day of St Therese of Lisieux, which is also known as 'Little Flower' and it was initially located in the Alice Springs town centre; on Bath Street.
-It is often said that McGarry played a uniquely pivotal roll in the mission and this is because Father Moloney believed that St Therese had meant the Mission to be McGarry's, not his, as officially it had to be.
+The mission was established 1 October 1935, on the feast day of St Thérèse of Lisieux, who is also known as the 'Little Flower'.
+It was initially located in the Alice Springs town centre, on Bath Street.
+It is often said that McGarry played a uniquely pivotal role in the mission, because Father Moloney believed that St Thérèse had meant the Mission to be McGarry's, not his, as officially it had to be.

 At the new mission, McGarry fed, clothed, and taught Aboriginal children at the presbytery every day and, after interest from the adults, began teaching adult catechism classes, too.
 This drew ire from many people living in Alice Springs who were horrified and told Moloney that he was "the most popular man in the town until you brought those black children into our town," and that in trying to teach the children "it was like giving strawberries to pigs".
-It was this resistance, and that the town was a prohibited area, that necessitated the move of the mission to Charles Creek in 1937.
+It was this resistance, and the fact that the town was a prohibited area, that necessitated the move of the mission to Charles Creek in 1937.